asminpaudel141/java-100program/README.md

 # 114.Write a Java program to implement polymorphism
 # 115.Write a Java program to implement polymorphism
 # 116.Write a Java program to implement polymorphism
+# 117.Write a Java program to implement polymorphism
+# 118.Write a Java program to implement polymorphism